Blakep3/google-homepage/README.md

-trying to build with html for the first time
+trying to build the google home page